 The exhibition is grouped thematically into three sections.
 The first, Reflections on Nature, presents a variety of landscapes, including work by the acclaimed Ansel Adams and Minor White, and organic aesthetics.
 Things as They Are analyzes documents of the city, society, and conflict with familiar examples from Berenice Abbott, Margaret Bourke-White, and Henri Cartier-Bresson.
-The final section, Manipulating Reality, looks at expressions of abstraction and allegory in the medium from early 20th-century work by Frank Eugene, to the cinematic dreamscapes of Gregory Crewdson.
+The final section, Manipulating Reality, looks at expressions of abstraction and allegory in the medium from early 20th-century work by Frank Eugene and Manuel Álvarez Bravo, to the contemporary cinematic dreamscapes of Gregory Crewdson.

 Originally installed in November 2020, but closed due to the COVID-19 pandemic, Masters of Photography: The Garner Collection is now reopening to the public November 20, 2021–February 21, 2022.